zephyrproject-rtos/zephyr/doc/contribute/coding_guidelines/index.rst

 Stage II
   Begin enforcement on a limited scope of the code base.
 Initially, this would be the safety certification scope.
 For rules easily applied across codebase, we should not limit compliance to initial scope.
-This step requires tooling and CI setup and will start sometime after LTS2.
+This step requires tooling, CI setup and an enforcement strategy.

 Stage III
   Revisit the coding guideline rules and based on experience from previous